sebringj/feathers-chat-ui/README.md

 This is the typescript version with hooks and modified it to be about active users rather than boring users.

-Its companion api is here https://github.com/sebringj/feathers-chat-api .
+Its companion api is here https://github.com/sebringj/feathers-chat-api which is modified for active users.

 To run the example: